 I am a Licensed Clinical Social Worker and Mental Performance Consultant based in Longmont, Colorado.
-I provide individual psychotherapy and mental skills training/consultations to athletes at all levels through out the state.
+I provide individual psychotherapy and mental skills coaching to athletes at all levels through out the state.
 I am dually trained, holding masters in both Social Work and Applied Sport Psychology.
-I help athletes develop a better relationship with their emotions so that that worries, anxiety, sadness and loss have less impact on them and they are able to do the things they love and live to highest potential.
+I help athletes who are anxious or depressed, have a lot of life stress, injured or experienced a recent trauma.
+Worry about not being ‘good enough.’
+Struggle with perfectionistic thinking.
+Athletes that are looking for an extra edge in their sport, struggling with performance anxiety, or just want a different mental approach to achieving your best.

 When I am not working with athletes I am engaging fully in my own path - I am a dad, husband and a mountain athlete.
 I run on the trails and the roads, I mountain bike, backpack, climb and ski.
 Throughout the 1990s and well into the 2000's I worked as an outdoor educator - teaching rock-climbing, backpacking, mountaineering, and white-water rafting to students at Outward Bound, a private high school, as well as leading trips at the University of Oregon.
 I also volunteered for search-and-rescue in Oregon.